 I want to raise some of the policies we need to discuss for better planning in Woden town centre.
 How do we support people of all ages, abilities and backgrounds who use the town centre for a daily outing?
-What is the policy for the equitable provision of arts facilities, aquatic centres and indoor sports stadiums and who should pay for them-the private or public sector?
+What is the policy for the equitable provision of arts facilities, aquatic centres and indoor sports stadiums, and who should pay for them-the private or public sector?
 Why is the policy for building heights around public spaces so different across Canberra?
 Where are the active fronts to encourage the day and night-time economy?
 How can we improve congestion and access to the centre by car and cycle paths?
-We need to ensure that we have a decent facility for Woden Community Service to provide its critical services to vulnerable people in our community, noting that funding for planning a community facility was provided in 2012-13 and we still do not have that facility.
+We need to ensure that we have a decent facility for Woden Community, noting that funding for planning a community facility was provided in 2012-13 and we still do not have that facility.
 We need to support homeless people, people with mental health issues and people who do not feel safe in their homes.
 What is the value we place on biodiversity, including naturalisation of Yarralumla Creek?